Itvisors/mendix-NativeStyledText/README.md

 You **must** create custom style classes for the widget to work correctly.
 (The widget cannot access the app theme so the app theme should overrule the widget default style.)

-If the style classes are not created or are incorrect the widget will render all text in green or may not render at all.
+If the style classes are not created or are incorrect the widget will render all text in green.

 The content below is an example.

-- The first export defines a default for all NativeStyledText widget instances.
+**The first export** defines a default for all NativeStyledText widget instances.

-- The second export is an example that defines a `nameStyle` and an `appointmentTime` style.
+**The second export** is an example that defines a `nameStyle` and an `appointmentTime` style.
 These names can be used as text class for the text items on the widget.
+The `nextAppointmentStyledText` should be placed as class on the widget.
 This an example only, you can define as many as you want.
-The `nextAppointmentStyledText` should be placed as class on the widget.

-You may also create separate export classes

 ```
 import { brand, font } from "../custom-variables";